tonioser/FormantComponents/README.md

 ## Description

-This code corresponds to the results described in:
+This Matlab code corresponds to the results described in:

 Antoine Serrurier and Christiane Neuschaefer-Rube (2024, in review)\
 *Formant-based articulatory strategies: characterisation and inter-speaker variability analysis*\